 Another possibility for increased redness is cannabis allergy, but for users who have this unfortunate issue, red eyes is the least of their concerns.
-To find out more about this rare condition, click on the link above.
+To find out more about this rare condition, click on the allergy link below.

 We’ve now summed up the science behind the red eyes, so now I’ll be focusing on what we can do to diminish this telltale because sometimes we just don’t want everybody to know that we’re flying high.

 How to get rid of red eyes after smoking weed

 The most common way to alleviate your red eyes are of course various over-the-counter eye drops that are designed for eye allergies, redness and itchiness.

 Pretty much all variations contain tetryzoline (also known as tetrahydrozoline), which is an alpha-agonist that causes dilated blood vessels to constrict.